Boom or bust: Competition hots up for Indonesia's budget airlines

 Transportation ministry data shows there are 22 active local commercial airlines, not including cargo and charter airlines.

-In one of the world’s fastest growing but most competitive aviation markets, Lion Air, Malaysia’s AirAsia Bhd (AIRA.KL), flag carrier PT Garuda Indonesia (GIAA.JK), and PT Mandala Airlines, part-owned by Tiger Airways Ltd TAHL.SI, are all expanding capacity.
+In one of the world’s fastest growing but most competitive aviation markets, Lion Air, Malaysia’s AirAsia Bhd, flag carrier PT Garuda Indonesia, and PT Mandala Airlines, part-owned by Tiger Airways Ltd, are all expanding capacity.

 But smaller operators such as 11-year-old, loss-making Batavia, a nascent international carrier that was declared bankrupt by a court last week after struggling to repay its debts, are feeling the strain.